Biofeedback Therapy in Scottsdale, AZ

 Home Practice

 Biofeedback devices may be recommended for home use, allowing individuals to continue practicing self-regulation techniques between scheduled sessions.
-With the advent of Smart phones and technology, there are many inexpensive options we can recommend to help our clients progress faster in their program by increasing their practice time outside of the practitioner-guided sessions.
+With the advent of smart phones and technology, there are many inexpensive options we can recommend to help our clients progress faster in their program.
+Therefore, they are able to increase their practice time outside of the practitioner-guided sessions.

 Difference Between Biofeedback and Neurofeedback